grzesiekzajac/ziwg/README.md

-# Zastosowanie informatyki w medycynie
+# Zastosowanie informatyki w gospodarce

 to be continued...